nikbearbrown/NanoLex/Data/NanoLex_3.md

  - **Antonymy:** Conventional drug therapy (referring to traditional methods of drug delivery without nanotechnology).
  - **Relational Adjectives (Pertainyms):** Nanoscale (pertaining to the nanometer scale at which these drugs operate).

-### Expanded Definition and Usage\nNano-drug drug treatment is highly valued for its ability to target specific cells or tissues, reducing overall drug dosage and minimizing systemic side effects.
+### Expanded Definition and Usage:
+Nano-drug drug treatment is highly valued for its ability to target specific cells or tissues, reducing overall drug dosage and minimizing systemic side effects.
 This precision makes it particularly effective for conditions like cancer, where direct and targeted destruction of tumor cells is crucial.
 The use of nano-drugs also enables the combination of diagnostic and therapeutic functions in a single treatment modality, known as theranostics, which is transformative in managing complex diseases.